XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 Network Parameters
 ------------------

-You will not usually need to touch these, but they are here in case and also for reference.
+You will not usually need to touch these, but they are here in case you do and also for reference.

 The most important is the role of the server in your network.
 The server can play one of three roles